venkate5hgunda/CSE598-Spring22-Group22-NetsDB/README.md

 # netsDB - A UDF-Centric Analytics Database

-## [NOTE] THIS IS A FORK OF ASU CACTUS LAB'S NETSDB PROJECT.
-DONE FOR GROUP TERM PROJECT IN CSE598 COURSE

 ## Credits

 netsDB is built on top of an earlier version of the open source project PlinyCompute (https://github.com/riceplinygroup/plinycompute).

 ## Building